caryll/otfcc/README.md

 ### Windows

-On Windows building `otfcc` is tested under the toolchains listed below.
+On Windows, building `otfcc` is tested under the toolchains listed below.
 The default `premake5 vs2015` will produce a Visual Studio solution using Clang-CL as its compiler.

 * GCC 5.1 included in `TDM-GCC`.
 Run the following from the command line: